Timon-R/TRA420_Modeling_2025/docs/economic_module.md

 Legacy `scc_summary.csv` / `scc_timeseries_<method>_<scenario>.csv` files have been removed.
 Aggregated SCC values come directly from the pulse files (they are identical to `SCCResult.scc_usd_per_tco2`).

+When you only need SCC outputs, set `economic_module.write_damages: false` (or run `scripts/run_scc.py --skip-damages`) to suppress the emission-scenario damage tables.
+This is useful when no updated emission deltas are available but you still want fresh SCC series.

 ### Aggregate SCC

 The average SCC (used when `aggregation: average`) retains the familiar ratio: